On this page:

 Some manufacturers and the unsuspecting public thought asbestos was just an exceptional fire-retardant.
 However, some manufacturers knew of the health hazards long before the ban.
 Sanding or scraping the texture to remove it will release the microfibers.
 These fibers aggravate a person’s lungs and are known to cause mesothelioma, a fatal form of lung cancer.

-The national average to completely remove asbestos from a house without regard to the asbestos’ location is right around $2,000.
-The price per square foot for removal is $20 – $65, which includes pre-cleaning, testing, setup, encapsulation or enclosing, cleanup, and disposal.
+The national average to completely remove asbestos from a house without regard to the asbestos location is $450 to $6,000.
+The price per square foot for removal of asbestos popcorn ceiling is $8 to $15, which includes pre-cleaning, testing, setup, encapsulation or enclosing, cleanup, and disposal.

 Get Estimates to Remove Texture